SaravanaNani/Questions-repo/FInal.md

     Usually node IAM role handles it
     So imagePullSecret is not required.

 ### 7.What is the difference between: PersistentVolume (PV) PersistentVolumeClaim (PVC) StorageClass

-    A PersistentVolume (PV) is a cluster-scoped storage resource provisioned either manually or dynamically.
-    It represents actual storage like an EBS volume.
+      A PersistentVolume represents actual storage like an AWS EBS volume.

-    A PersistentVolumeClaim (PVC) is a request made by a pod for storage with specific size and access mode.
+      A PersistentVolumeClaim is a request made by a pod for storage.

-    A StorageClass defines how dynamic provisioning should happen.
-It specifies the provisioner (like EBS CSI driver), volume type, and parameters.
+      A StorageClass defines how the volume should be dynamically provisioned using a CSI driver.

-    In EKS, when a pod creates a PVC, Kubernetes checks the StorageClass.
-The StorageClass triggers the EBS CSI driver, which creates an EBS volume in AWS.
-    Once created, it becomes a PV and is bound to the PVC.
-The volume is then attached to the worker node where the pod is running.
+      In EKS, when a PVC is created, the StorageClass triggers the EBS CSI driver to create an EBS volume, which becomes a PV and gets bound to the PVC.
+The volume is then attached to the node where the pod runs.

-   ### 8.
+### 8. What is difference between RWO, ROX, RWX?
+Which does EBS support?

+Access modes define how a volume can be mounted across nodes.

+      ReadWriteOnce allows a volume to be mounted as read-write by only one node at a time.
+      ReadOnlyMany allows multiple nodes to mount the volume as read-only.
+      ReadWriteMany allows multiple nodes to mount the volume as read-write simultaneously.

+      In AWS, EBS supports only ReadWriteOnce because it can be attached to only one EC2 instance at a time.

+      Even though EBS supports RWO:

+      Multiple pods can use same volume if: They are on same node.
+That’s an advanced nuance.

+### 9. If a pod using EBS volume is running on Node A, and Node A crashes, What happens to: The pod?
+The volume?
+How does Kubernetes recover?

+      If a node running a pod with EBS volume crashes, Kubernetes detects the node as NotReady and reschedules the pod to another node if it's managed by a          Deployment or ReplicaSet.
+      However, since EBS supports only ReadWriteOnce, the volume must first detach from the failed node before attaching to the new node.
+      This can cause temporary downtime.
+If the volume gets stuck in detaching state, manual intervention may be required.
+       In contrast, if the pod uses hostPath, it cannot be rescheduled because the storage is local to the node.

+### 10. How can we reduce downtime in such EBS + node failure scenarios?

+      I would run multiple replicas across different nodes using Deployments and pod anti-affinity to ensure high availability.
+      I would deploy nodes across multiple availability zones.
+      Since EBS supports only ReadWriteOnce, I would avoid relying on single-replica stateful workloads.
+For shared storage needs, I would use EFS instead.

+### 11. What is Terraform state file?
+Why do we use remote backend?
+What problems happen if we don’t use remote backend?

+      Terraform state file stores the mapping between the Terraform configuration and the real-world infrastructure resources.
+It keeps track of resource IDs, attributes, and dependencies so Terraform knows what to create, update, or delete.

+      We use a remote backend like S3 to store the state file centrally so multiple team members can collaborate safely.
+We also enable state locking using DynamoDB to prevent concurrent modifications.

+      Without remote backend, if developers use local state files, it can lead to conflicts, duplicate resource creation, infrastructure drift, and accidental overwrites.